ARM-software/SDS-Framework/documentation/template.md

-# SDS Template Examples
+# SDS Template Application

 <!-- markdownlint-disable MD013 -->
 <!-- markdownlint-disable MD036 -->

-The [SDS template examples](https://github.com/ARM-software/SDS-Framework/tree/main/examples) are a test framework for DSP and ML algorithms.
+The [SDS template application](https://github.com/ARM-software/SDS-Framework/tree/main/examples) is a test framework for DSP and ML algorithms.
 It allows recording and playback of real-world data streams using physical hardware or on simulation models using [(Arm Virtual Hardware - FVP)](https://github.com/ARM-software/AVH) to an user algorithm under test.
 The real-world data streams are captured in SDS data files.
 This enables multiple uses cases:

 - Validate and Optimize Algorithms using playback.
 This allows to repeat test cases with the same data streams.
 - The captured data streams can be labeled and used as training data set for AI Models in MLOps systems.